 Direct actionists fighting for social and environmental justice favor tactics of occupations and blockades.
 Usually these actions are primarily symbolic; their employment within a strategy of attrition minimizes their material impact.
 Tree-sitters occasionally win the preservation of a remnant grove in an otherwise clear-cut moonscape.
 Pipeline blockaders occasionally delay a project for a season or two until the police clear them out and construction is completed.
 Occupy Wall Street lit enthusiasm and drew global attention, but the balance of power between the 1% and the 99% has worsened.

 The Unist’ot’en Camp is different.
-A handful of members of the Unist’ot’en clan of the Wet’suwet’en, in what Canada now calls British Columbia, has blocked construction of multiple tar sands and shale gas pipelines since 2011.
+A handful of members of the Unist’ot’en clan of the Wet’suwet’en, in what Canada now calls British Columbia, has blocked construction of seven tar sands and shale gas pipelines since 2011.
 They didn’t even leave home to do so, merely occupying their land year-round and full-time directly on the GPS coordinates of the proposed pipelines.
 They began by moving into a seasonal hunting cabin on the clan’s trapline.
 In the years since, they’ve added more rooms to the cabin and built a pithouse, a bunkhouse and a healing centre.
 They’re augmenting their traditional subsistence activities with a garden and root cellar.

 The tactic has been unusually successful for several strategic reasons: